fcap-protocol/docs/readme.md

 ### Framework Requirements

 1. Flexible implementation
-    - ability to support middleware
+    - ability to support custom middleware
+    - should be optionally compiled in to minimize library size where needed

 2. Link Layer Independent
     - current solutions are strict / limited on a single transport layer (e.g. HTTP always on tcp/ip even tho theoretically possible on anything)